 A young husband's sexual fantasies frighten his new wife and cause her to seek advice from Carmilla, a descendent of Mircalla de Karnstein.
 Carmilla seduces the young bride and forces her to commit gory acts of mutilation.Written by

 The Anchor Bay release of the film is in English, also dubbed in English to clean up the Spanish accents of the actors attempting English throughout.
-It is not likely that a Spanish language version of this film exists.
 See more »

 Susan draws a portrait of Mircalla Karstein, on which Susan's husband doodles in the upper right-hand corner.
 Later, when Susan looks at the drawing, her husband's doodling is missing.
 See more »

 Nightmares are always the expression of a powerful desire which, instead of being accepted by us, is rejected and repressed...
 There exists in the human female an undeniable aggressive tendency when she's eventually confronted by the loss of her virginity, an event of supreme importance to her, and which is, for her, desirable and abhorred at the same time.
 Some modern specialists call this 'The Judith Complex.'

 See more »